KPI And Metrics

 Later on, your metric could be the ratio of negative vs. positive sentiment or a bucket-list of critical improvements.
 These help you verify and understand your position in the market.

-The Difference Between KPI & Metrics
+The difference between KPI and Metrics

 KPIs and metrics are often interchanged – by the people who have no idea what they are!